 The link to the Institute of Physics website, starting at the Education section.
 Remember at 16 you can sign up to be a member for free

+The IoP have unfortunately taken away this brilliant resource but they’ve left up the instructions.
 Perform you own colonoscopy, perform a series of PET scans, investigate brain activity with a series of MRI scans and use radiotherapy to destroy cancer tumours.

 Scottish Universities Physics Alliance.
 Quite an advanced site, but with plenty of news.